Publications by group members

-The series is supported and published byin co-operation with the Edition Open Access (EOA) of the Max Planck Institute of the History of Science in Berlin.
-The benefits of openness and digital flexibility intrinsic to EOA have been demonstrated by the experience of the over the past ten years.
-They range from the rapid circulation of ideas to high quality readability of documents, new citation forms, connection of publications to databases and to digital tools, and the possibility of multi-phase publications.
+The series is supported by the Edition Open Access (EOA) of the Max Planck Institute of the History of Science in Berlin.
+The benefits of openness and digital flexibility intrinsic to the approach of EOA range from the rapid circulation of ideas to high quality readability of documents, new citation forms, connection of publications to databases and to digital tools, and the possibility of multi-phase publications.
 Most importantly, a scholarly open access series allows for the publication of sources and studies that would not otherwise be printed by profit-oriented publishers due to lack of clearly identified market, despite their great value for research.

 To deal with struggles for knowledge hegemonies implies to value political subjectivity, initiative, and action in their capacity to redirect the structural elements that emerge from history.

 Among the many cultural forms of knowledge, science seems to have a tight connection with the production and reproduction of material life conditions of society, although it is closely linked to the immaterial and symbolic spheres of culture, as well.
 The concept of knowledge hegemony emphasizes the collective subjectivity as the driving force of political and epistemic transformations.